ShivaniSuresh1/SMS-Classifier/README.md

 ## Acknowledgments
 The project uses the scikit-learn library for machine learning tasks.

+A huge thank you to [Bharat Intern](https://www.linkedin.com/company/bharat-intern/) for giving me the opportunity to work on such a fascinating project!

 If you have any questions or suggestions, feel free to reach out to [ShivaniSuresh1](https://github.com/ShivaniSuresh1/).

 Happy classifying! 📱✨